 Emergent constraints to reduce uncertainties in projections

 Emergent constraints are based on relationships between observable aspects of the current or past climate (such as trends or variability), and uncertain aspects of future climate change (such as the strength of particular feedbacks).
 These relationships are evident across an ensemble of models.
 When combined with an observational estimate of the trend or variability in the real climate, such emergent relationships can yield ‘emergent constraints’ on future climate change (Hall et al., 2019).
-At the time of the AR5 (WGI, 9.8.3), there had been relatively few applications of the technique to constrain carbon cycle sensitivities, but there have been many studies published since (see for example summary in Cox, (2019)).
+At the time of AR5 (WGI, Section 9.8.3), there had been relatively few applications of the technique to constrain carbon cycle sensitivities, but there have been many studies published since (e.g., the summary in Cox, 2019).
 Figure 5.28 shows some key published emergent constraints on the carbon cycle in ESMs.

 [START FIGURE 5.28 HERE]